wein.plus

 Abbreviation for Vintners Quality Alliance, the appellation system in Canada; see there.

-In 1811, the German officer Johann (John) Schiller planted eight hectares of vines near Toronto on the Credit River, which is considered the birth of Canadian viticulture.
-He experimented with wild v ines of the species Vitis labrusca found there.
-In 1866, winegrowers from Kentucky planted vineyards with the Isabella variety on Pelee Island in Lake Erie in the southern tip of the country.
-By the end of the 19th century, there were already about 50 wineries, most of them in the province of Ontario.
-From the 1930s onwards, many French and American hybrids were planted, with particular emphasis on frost resistance.
-One of the main protagonists was the Canadian winegrowing pioneer Adhémar de Chaunac (*1896), who founded the production of ice wines.
-The climate is extreme, with very cold winters averaging minus 5 °C and hot summers, but on the Niagara Peninsula to the south it is far more favourable and optimal for viticulture due to the moderating influence of the huge lakes Ontario and Erie.
+The German officer Johann (John) Schiller established vineyards near Toronto on the Credit River in 1811, which is considered the birth of Canadian viticulture.
+He experimented with the wild vines of the American species Vitis labrusca found there.
+In 1866, vineyards were planted with the Isabella variety by winemakers from Kentucky in the southern tip of the country on Pelee Island in Lake Erie.
+By the end of the 19th century, there were already around 50 wineries, most of them in Ontario.
+From the 1930s onwards, many French hybrids and American hybrids, especially with Frost, were planted.
+One of the main players was Adhémar de Chaunac Adhémar (1896-1962).

-Prohibition, or the ban on public consumption of alcohol, which was introduced in 1916 and remained in force until 1927, brought about a great upswing in viticulture in Canada (in contrast to the USA).
-This was because wine was exempt from the alcohol ban, thanks to clever lobbying by wine producers.
-At that time, the "Liquor Board System" was created, which is still in force today, whereby the sale of alcoholic beverages is carried out by government shops (now it is also allowed by private shops).
-Until the 1970s, mainly sweet, high-alcohol dessert wines were produced from indigenous Labrusca varieties, which were then still called sherry or port, which has since been banned.
+The Prohibition from 1916 to 1927, or the ban on public alcohol consumption, led to a significant boom in viticulture in Canada (unlike the USA).
+Wine was exempt from the alcohol ban due to clever lobbying by wine producers.
+During this time, the still-valid "Liquor Board System" was created, where the sale of alcoholic beverages is conducted through state stores (now also allowed through private businesses).
+Until the 1970s, mainly sweet, high-alcohol dessert wine from native Labrusca varieties were produced, which were then still referred to as Sherry or Port wine, which is now prohibited.

 Voices of our members